-Diagnosis in children is common, whereas diagnosis in adulthood is often problematic due to a condition being that the ADHD symptoms must have started in childhood.
+Diagnosis in children is common, whereas diagnosis in adulthood is often problematic because the condition requires a childhood onset – meaning that just because you have symptoms in adulthood doesn't mean it is ADHD.

 Also problematic is that there isn't a clinical test for ADHD.
-The approach seems to be that if you tick the right boxes, you get the pills, which of course leads to misdiagnosis.
+The approach seems to be that if you tick the right boxes, you get the pills, which of course can lead to misdiagnosis.

 With 11 percent of school-age children having now received a diagnosis of ADHD, it's no wonder many parents are seeking a second opinion and alternative holistic route over having to administer drugs such as Ritalin, Adderall, Dexedrine, Strateera or Daytrana to their children each day.